Week 7 NFL odds, lines, predictions: Picks, best bets today from proven model

 Then, a Monday night doubleheader sees the Texans visiting the Seahawks in the nightcap at 10 p.m.
 ET.
 This is just the second time in the last 20 years that the Texans will play at Seattle, with the home team favored by 3.5 points.
 Detroit is -5.5 against the Bucs in the first Monday game.
 Week 7 NFL picks could account for several factors from recent performance to NFL betting trends to scheduling oddities.
 All of the updated Week 7 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 7 NFL picks now.

+LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.

-New users can also target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass:
+New users can also target the DraftKings promo code, which offers $300 in bonus bets if your initial $5 bet wins + 3 months of NBA League Pass:

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model is on a sizzling 42-25 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.